 Researching the unknown.
-From space exploration, Earth observation, satellites and analysing planetary rocks, to AI and robotics along with exploring how space technology and data improves the health and daily lives of us all – our space research has no limits.
+From space exploration, Earth observation, satellites and analysing planetary rocks, to exploring how space technology and data improves the health and daily lives of us all – our space research has no limits.

 A deeper dive into our space research

 What we don’t know about space yet, that void of knowledge, makes up one of the world’s most exhilarating areas of research.
 For over 60 years we’ve pioneered space research, having discovered the first known black hole in our galaxy.
 Leicester space pioneers have built over 90 instruments launched into space, including instrumentation on six live space missions - more than any other UK university.
 When it comes to planets, we were there for Europe’s first touchdown mission to Mars, and we’ll be there at Mercury in another 5 years, when BepiColombo (launched in 2018) arrives in orbit around our solar system’s innermost planet, transforming our understanding of its surface composition.
 One of its key instruments, the X-ray spectrometer, was designed and built at the University and will be the first imaging X-ray telescope sent to any planetary body.

 But space power isn’t just above the clouds, it’s also about Earth observation.
 We host the National Centre for Earth Observation, leaders in satellite observations of climate, remote sensing of changing land surface and atmospheric composition.

 Meanwhile satellite data is powering our research into autonomous vehicles.
 Autonomous vehicles are rapidly becoming a reality due to the expected reduction of accidents due to human errors and their potential to provide wider access to mobility.
 Ensuring the quality, safety and reliability of these complex cyber-physical systems is vital, and the work at Leicester will help build public confidence in these systems.